 In September 2017, McClain was awarded by the Association of Women in Communications with the International Matrix Award.
 Previous recipients include Ann Curry, Jane Pauley, Judy Woodruff and Christiane Amanpour.
 Ms. McClain is very honored and humbled to be in included with such an illustrious group of groundbreaking women.

-Starring Meredith Garretson (as Willa), Stephen Grush (as Dylan), and David Lanson (as Keir) bring a deft ability with language, edgy humor, and considerable pathos to three characters you are sure to never forget.
+For the NYC Production - Meredith Garretson (as Willa), Stephen Grush (as Dylan), and David Lanson (as Keir) brought a deft ability with language, edgy humor, and considerable pathos to three unforgettable characters.

 Amanda Quinn Olivar